Multi-Class and Dual-Class Characters

 A Multi-Class character improves in two or more classes simultaneously.
 His experience is divided equally between each class.
 The available class combinations vary according to race.
 The character can use the abilities of both classes at any time, with only a few restrictions.
 Only demihumans can be multi-class characters.

 A Dual-Class character is one who starts with a single class, advances to moderate level, and then changes to a second character class and starts over again.
-The character retains the benefits and abilities of the first class but never again earns experience for using them.
+The character retains the benefits and abilities of the first class.
 There are some limitations on combining the abilities of the two classes but, as long as minimum ability and alignment requirements are met, there are no restrictions on the possible character class combinations.
 Only humans can be dual-class characters.

 Multi-Class Benefits and Restrictions